PrincetonUniversity/hpc_beginning_workshop/03_web_interface/README.md

 **Users must follow the 10-10 rule on the head node of any cluster.** The 10-10 rule says that you can use up to 10% of the resources of the machine for up to 10 minutes.
 The head node of each cluster is shared by all users so this rule prevents someone from monopolizing the machine.
 The head notes should only be used for light work such as installing software and doing short test runs.
 You may be contacted by a system administrator if you fail to observe the 10-10 rule.

-## Running Python, RStuido, MATLAB and XStata in Your Web Browser
+## Running Jupyter, RStuido, MATLAB and Stata in Your Web Browser

 To begin a session, click on "Interactive Apps" and then "Jupyter".
 You will need to choose the "Number of hours", "Number of cores" and "Memory allocated".
 Set "Number of cores" to 1 unless you are sure that your script has been